Learn how to make this simple banana peel fertilizer – it’s the perfect way to reduce waste and provides a good source of fertilizer for your garden.

 Plants need a certain amount nitrogen, phosphorus and potassium in order to grow properly.
 Some plants need more nitrogen than others, while others need more phosphorus than others.
 The same goes with potassium.

 This banana peel fertilizer is such an easy way to help those potassium-loving plants and reduce waste at the same time.
-Especially if your family consumes a lot of bananas like we do!
+Especially if your kids consume a lot of bananas like mine do!

 Potassium Deficiency Symptoms

 A potassium deficiency in plants will lead to a few abnormalities — in most cases, they are related to growth of the plant.

 Poor resistance to drought and temp changes: poor intake of potassium will affect water circulation in the plant.
 The plant will be less adept to temp changes and more susceptible to drought.